wendellpiez/XMLLunchbox/README.md

 1. Run `curl -u admin:admin -i "http://localhost:8984/rest?query=current-date()"` from the command line.
 It should also return the current date.
 1. Point your browser at http://localhost:8984/XMLLunchbox.
 You should see a demonstration and/or links to demonstrations.

+NB - the container is not yet configured to use your local time zone.
+Until we address this the time will be represented in GMT.
+Let us know if this is a problem - especially if you can offer the solution as well.

 #### Test your access to the BaseX command line

 Once your server is running, you can log into BaseX and gain access to its database interactively, as described on the BaseX site.